havario/workflows/fun/sing-box/README.md

 touch "$PWD/config.json"
 ```

-Next, start a container with a listening port of 30000, first create `docker-compose.yml`.
+Next, start a container with a listening port of `30000`, first create `docker-compose.yml`.

 ```shell
 vim docker-compose.yml
 ```

-Add the following content to the `docker-compose.yml`  file:
+Add the following content to the `docker-compose.yml`  file.

 ```yaml
 services: